sumakadadi31/testGit/readme.md

 # Angular Training
 Angular training material for training at Harman, Bangalore (April 11 - 13, 2018)

+## Before start of Angular session
+1. Please share your GitHub username with me.
+If you don't have a GitHub account, please create one and share with me.
+2. Once I add you to the GitHub project for this training you will get an invitation by Email.
+Please accept it.
+You can also view the invitation by logging into your GitHub account and viewing invitations.

+All training material will be shared through GitHub and this is necessary

 # About Angular
 Google's Angular framework, is a much sought-after skill today.
 It helps build Single Page Applications (SPAs) with ease.
 It is a full-fledged framework that takes care of all aspects of SPA development like templating, data-binding (reactivity), routing and deep-linking etc.